bonepl/ChromaLeague/README.md

 You can use [this PowerShell script](https://github.com/bonepl/ChromaLeague/blob/master/chroma-league-launcher/src/scripts/restartRazerSdk.ps1) to restart the service.

+If you encounter a bug, please attach logs (`cl.log`) with the exceptions to help me track the error.

+Before reporting a bug, please check Chroma League's issues page if it isn't already worked on.

 ## Plans
-Next plans include crafting better, advanced animations for events (like dragon kills) and then maybe extending support to other peripherals like mice or headphones.
+Next plans include resolving any bugs/issues, crafting better, advanced animations for events (like dragon kills) and then maybe extending support to other peripherals like mice or headphones.

 ## Disclaimer